 Did the leaseholds delay land development?

-On the assessment roles of 1737, there were only 13 white people living in North Precinct (the precursor to North East Precinct), comprising the future towns of Pine Plains, Milan, and part of North East.
+On the assessment roles of 1737, there were only 13 white head of households living in North Precinct (the precursor to North East Precinct), comprising the future towns of Pine Plains, Milan, and part of North East.
 It is still debated how much of a role leaseholds played in this delayed development.

 We have a unique opportunity to see how Clarke's Lot 47 was settled via the testimony provided by detailed 19th century maps.
 This 1876 map of Pine Plains hamlet (see inset) shows how the west side of Main Street, which was Lot 47, is significantly undeveloped compared with the east side which had been Graham lots that were sold off and allowed to develop as freeholds.
 The west side is characterized by temporary structures such as wagon shops, livery stables, and blacksmith shops, or nothing at all.
 There were exceptions: for example, the Stissing House (called Myers House on the map) was a leasehold on this lot.
 But it wasn't until Lot 47 was finally subdivided in 1895 and the parcels sold at auction that the development of this tract got underway.
 This was such big news that it was even written up in the New York Times.

 While in 1737 the slow development could be explained by geography, lack of good roads, and a patent not yet surveyed, the map shows that the leasehold system was still affecting the development of Pine Plains over a century later, after these other factors had ceased being an issue.

 There is no doubt that, all things considered, most settlers would prefer being a homesteader on a freehold to being a tenant on a leasehold.